conorbmurphy/galvanizereference/README.md

 **Boosting** is generally considered to be the best out of box supervised learning algorithm for classification and regression.
 In practice, you often get similar results from bagging and random forests while boosting generally gives you better performance.
 Boosting does well if you have more features than sample size, and is especially helpful for website data where we're collecting more and more information.

 While it's most natural to think of boosting in the context of trees, it applies to other 'weak learners' including linear regression.
-It does not apply to strong lerners like SVM's.
+It does not apply to strong learners like SVM's.
 While random forest and bagging creates a number of trees and looks for consensus amongst them, boosting trains a single tree.
 That is, random forest takes place in parallel while boosting must be done in series since each tree relies on the last (making it slower to train).
 Boosting does not involve bootstrap sampling: each tree is fit on the error of the previous model.

 The first predicting function does practically nothing where the error is basically everything.
 Here's the key terminology:

 * `B`: your number of trees, likely in the hundreds or thousands.
 Since boosting can overfit (though it's rare), pick this with cross-validation
 * `D`: your depth control on your trees (also known as the interaction depth since it controls feature interaction order/degree).
-Often D is 1-3 where 1 is known as stupmps.
+Often D is 1-3 where 1 is known as stumps.
 * `λ`: your learning rate.
 It is normally a small number like .1, .01, or .001.
 Use CV to pick it.  λ is in tension with B because learning more slowly means needing more trees
 * `r`: your error rate.
-Note that you're fitting to r and y.
+Note that you're fitting to r instead of y.

 For every B, you fit a tree with d splits to r.
 You update that with a version of the tree shrunken with λ and update the residuals.
 The boosted model is the sum of all your functions multiplied by λ.
 At each step, you upweight the residuals you got wrong.
 We control depth and learning rate to avoid a 'hard fit' where we overfit the data.
 This is the opposite of random forest where we make complex models and then trim them back.